Redaguoti

 Troubleshooting

-This experience is optimized for small, simple TFVC repositories or repositories that have been prepared for a migration.
+This experience is optimized for small, simple TFVC repositories, or repositories that prepared for a migration.
 This means it has a few limitations.

 1. It only migrates the contents of root or a branch.
-For example, if you have a TFVC project at $/Fabrikam which has 1 branch and 1 folder under it, a path to import $/Fabrikam would import the folder while $/Fabrikam/<branch> would only import the branch.
+For example, if you have a TFVC project at $/Fabrikam which has one branch and one folder under it, a path to import $/Fabrikam would import the folder while $/Fabrikam/<branch> would only import the branch.

 3. You can import up to 180 days of history.

-If any of the above is a blocker for your import, we recommend you try external tools like Git-TFS for importing and reading our whitepapers - Centralized version control to Git and the following Migrate from TFVC to Git section.
+If any of the previously listed information is a blocker for your import, we recommend trying external tools like Git-TFS for importing and reading our whitepapers - Centralized version control to Git and the following Migrate from TFVC to Git section.

 Important

 The usage of external tools like Git-TFS with Microsoft products, services, or platforms is entirely the responsibility of the user.
-Microsoft does not endorse, support, or guarantee the functionality, reliability, or security of such third-party extensions.
+Microsoft doesn't endorse, support, or guarantee the functionality, reliability, or security of such non-Microsoft extensions.

 Migrate from TFVC to Git

-Before migrating source code from a centralized version control system to Git, understand the differences between the two and prepare for the migration.
+Before you migrate source code from a centralized version control system to Git, understand the differences between the two and prepare for the migration.

 Requirements

-In order to make migrations easier, there are a number of requirements before following the importing the repository procedure in the previous section of this article.
+To make migrations easier, there are many requirements before following the importing the repository procedure in the previous section of this article.

 • Do a tip migration, as in, import only the latest version of the source code.
-If TFVC history is simple, there's an option to migrate some history, up to 180 days, so that the team can work only out of Git.
+If TFVC history is simple, you can opt to migrate some history, up to 180 days, so that the team can work only out of Git.
 For more information, see Plan your migration to Git.

 • Exclude binary assets like images, scientific data sets, or game models from the repository.
 These assets should use the Git LFS (Large File Storage) extension, which the import tool doesn't configure.